(Written in 2014) I never set out to write a blog.

 “The master in the art of living makes little distinction between his work and his play, his labor and his leisure, his mind and his body, his information and his recreation, his love and his religion.
 He hardly knows which is which.
 He simply pursues his vision of excellence at whatever he does, leaving others to decide whether he is working or playing.
 To him he’s always doing both.”

 Blurring the Lines

 I want to live a lifestyle where the daily lines between Work Life Play are impossible to draw.
 I want the rhythms of my life to ebb and flow within this trifecta every day.
 In my old life, I used to think

 I work from 9 am to 5:30 pm.

 I play on Saturday mornings or only on vacations.

 I spend time with my family and friends on the weekends.

-I’m in process of undoing these old lines of demarcation.
-I’ve learned that a more gratifying-joy-filled sustainable lifestyle is achieved by blurring the lines every single day. becoming an artist of a Work Life Play lifestyle.
+I’m in the process of undoing these old lines of demarcation.
+I’ve learned that a more gratifying-joy-filled sustainable lifestyle is achieved by blurring the lines every single day.
+I am becoming an artist of a Work Life Play lifestyle.

 Personal health and wellness doesn’t happen on accident.
 It takes a constant purposeful attention.
 I want to live a long, healthy, active life without becoming obsessive about it.

 I want to feel good at age 80 so I’m doing something about it at age 42.